Custerx/2dv610-projectTDD/ProjectTDD/README.md

 A player’s turn continues until either they decide to stop and score their accumulated points or until they fail to roll any scoring dice on a throw.
 "Each player have a maximum of 2 rolls. /Modified rule".

 If a player scores no points on a roll, this is known as a Farkle.
-The player may continue to roll any dice that have not been previously set aside for scoring, but all of their points gained so far that turn are lost.
+The player may continue to roll the dices if it is the first roll.
+But, if it is the second roll, then all of points gained in that turn are lost.

 At the end of a player’s turn, any points they have scored are written down and the dice are passed to the next player.